python/mypy/mypyc/doc/dev-intro.md

 ## Compiling and Running Programs

+When working on a mypyc feature or a fix, you'll often need to run compiled code.
+For example, you may want to do interactive testing or to run benchmarks.

 Run `scripts/mypyc` to compile a module to a C extension using your development version of mypyc: